Your Recipe Reference for Ragas Live(stream) Festival 2020 @ Home

 Add 1/2 cup flour, garam masala and baking powder, and beat on low until combined.
 Continue to add flour 1/2 a cup at time until fully incorporated, scraping the sides of the bowl down.

-Remove the bowl and remove batter from the beater(s).
-Stir in the oats and raisins by hand.
+Remove batter from the beaters and if using a stand mixer, remove the bowl to stir in the oats and raisins by hand.

 This makes a huge batch so be sure to roll some out into a log, wrap in parchment paper, and put in an airtight freezer bag to be ready to slice and bake.
 Warning: this may change your life!